 A breakthrough came in 2009 when it became possible to search the historic Seattle Times newspapers on-line via the Seattle Public Library website.
 From that newspaper search I discovered the Voss family’s connection to the Alaska-Yukon-Pacific Exposition (AYPE) in Seattle in 1909.
 William Voss’s wife Ida had a sister, Pauline, whose husband H.B.
 Hardt came to Seattle to be one of the exhibit managers at the AYPE.
 Afterward the two couples, the Hardts and Vosses, stayed in Seattle for the rest of their lives.

-The demise of the Big Green House symbolizes the new era of the commercial district along 35th Ave NE with new architectural forms and the growing pains of becoming more and more citified with denser styles of housing and commercialization.
+The demise of the Big Green House symbolizes the new era of the commercial district along 35th Ave NE with new architectural forms and the growing pains of becoming more and more citified with denser styles of housing.

 The Future of 35th Ave NE